zusmanzus/roadmap/README.md

 ### Error reporting

-- Better syntactic error reporting.
-- Improve semantic error reporting and make sure error reporting does not leak to the level of FunC.
+- Improve semantic error reporting and ensure error reporting does not leak to the level of FunC.

 ### Contract upgradeability